pwl/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

-   Specifies what type should be used by ``promote`` when given values of types ``type1`` and ``type2``\ .
+   Specifies what type should be used by :func:`promote` when given values of types ``type1`` and ``type2``\ .
 This function should not be called directly, but should have definitions added to it for new types as appropriate.

 .. function:: getfield(value, name::Symbol)